smatechnologies/ibm-i-agent-docs/docs/job-tracking/using.md

         execution.
 8. Examine the job status to be sure the job has not already been released.
     a.
-The [Sts]{.ul} column in the list display shows the status value         in effect for each job log entry that applies to a job number.
+The [Sts] column in the list display shows the status value         in effect for each job log entry that applies to a job number.
     b.
 Option 5=Display detail may be used to view the interpretation of the job status field.
 9. A tracked or queued job may be manually released from either the